High5Apps/organize-backend/README.md

 4. Refresh your development client to see the simulated Org

 ## Physical server setup
-To run organize-api on a Raspberry Pi, perform the following steps:
+To run organize-backend on a Raspberry Pi, perform the following steps:

 1. Download the OS image
     - [Raspberry Pi OS (64-bit, lite)](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit)